Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-0.md

 Nightingale: Nightingale then
 ~~~

-The rest of the party introduces themselves to each other [Baka, Bastion, G'rung, Nightingale, Tezzaran and Oriaanna]
+The rest of the party introduces themselves to each other [Baka the Tortle, Bastion the Warforged, G'rung the Grung, Nightingale the Kenku, Tezzaran the Vedalken and Oriaanna the Aasimar]
 while the G'rung rehydrates and recalls the collective dream that they that past night and that they each inhabited the mind of another character.

 The party then heads back south back to the prison room.
 Nightingale hears a hiss of snakes up to the west ahead and slinks off to investigate alone, she returns and G'rung and her head sound, but hastily retreat when they hear the sound of crushing flesh.
 The head back North and in another x-junction, see some black smoke to the North, which Baka and Tezzaran investigate, it seems to come through from the other side and is unnatural, and .
 Nightingale motions towards Tezzaran and the party realises that Nightingale saw a Vedalken with the same smoke coming from their eyes.